edonkeycoin/ckpoolnotify/README.md

 		rm ~/.ckPoolNotify_SavedStats

 4. Test the shell script by dragging the edited ckPoolNotify.sh script to a Terminal window and hitting the return key.
 The script should run without errors.
-If it does, wait for it to send the email, then quit the script by hitting command c.
+If it does, wait for it to send the email, then quit the script by hitting control c.
 At this point, you should have received the notification email.

 5. Copy the “ckPoolNotify” folder to /Library/Application Support.
 To do this, use this command line (substituting your ckPoolNotify folder path if it’s not in your home directory; you will be asked for your admin credentials to perform the copy):